 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!

 - 1 lb. ground pork, 85% lean

 - 1 teaspoon garlic powder

 - 1/4 teaspoon cayenne pepper

-- In a medium bowl, use your hands to mix the pork and the spices.
-Form into eight 1/2-inch-thick patties.
+- In a medium bowl, use your hands to mix the ground pork and the spices.
+Form into eight patties, 2 oz each, 1/2-inch thick.

-- Heat a nonstick double-burner griddle over medium heat, about 4 minutes.
-Brush with the olive oil.
+- Heat a large (14-inch) nonstick skillet over medium-high heat, about 2 minutes.
+Add the olive oil and swirl to coat.

-- Place the sausages on the griddle.
-Cook 5 minutes on each side, or until browned and internal temperature reaches 165 degrees F (to check with a thermometer, insert the thermometer on the side of the patty, pushing it into the middle).
+- Place the sausage patties on the skillet (you might need to cook them in two batches).
+Cook them until they are browned and cooked through, 2-3 minutes per side.
+Their internal temperature should reach 165 degrees F. To check with a thermometer, insert the thermometer on the side of the patty, pushing it into the middle.